core-wg/corrclar/draft-ietf-core-corr-clar.md

 such as queries to /.well-known/core, can often be responded to safely on the CoAP layer even without any replay protection.

-There are resources for which more requests than those with safe codes may be handled without replay protection, but as that assessment is hard to make, it is prudent to err at the side of caution.
+There are resources for which more requests than those with safe request methods may be handled without replay protection, but as that assessment is hard to make, it is prudent to err at the side of caution.

 Uncertainty about whether a request might be a replay can happen in OSCORE after a partial loss of context.